Volatility is something that we can use when looking for good breakout trade opportunities.

 Moving averages are probably the most common indicator used by forex traders and although it is a simple tool, it provides invaluable data.

-There are other types of moving averages such as exponential and weighted, but for the purpose of this lesson we won’t go too much in detail on them.
+There are other types of moving averages such as exponential and weighted, but for the purpose of this lesson, we won’t go too much into detail on them.

 For more information on moving averages or if you just need to refresh yourself on them, check out our lesson on moving averages.